A rattle or buzz coming from the TV that coincides with the audio can either be an acoustic problem or an electronics problem.

 To avoid blowing the speakers in your TV, keep the bass and treble controls near mid position, and don’t crank-up the volume beyond the level of a normal conversation.

 One way of testing speakers is by using a test signal.
-Go to www.myTvTestDisc.com, and download either the test DVD or the Audio Vibration Sweep, one of many video test signals available on this web site.
+Go to www.myTvTestPatterns.com, and download the Audio Vibration Sweep test pattern, one of many video test signals available on this web site.
 This test signal produces an audio tone that sweeps across a low-frequency range.
 The tone can be used to check for acoustic vibration.

 Play the vibration test signal with the volume set to a low setting and then listen for a buzz in the speakers.
 If the buzz only occurs at particular places along the sweep (resonant frequencies), the problem is most likely something other than the speakers, as previously discussed.
 If the buzz is heard across a wide portion of the sweep, then the speakers are bad.
 If the buzz is heard over the entire sweep, or if it sounds like there is a scratchy distortion or a rushing noise mixed with the tone, then the problem is electronic and the main board would need to be replaced.